lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-05-22-Definitions.md

 when "canonical" turns out to be ambiguous or meaningless.
-It turns out that the real numbers can be characterised as a complete Archimedean ordered field, where abstract concepts combine to determine something that is unique (but only up to isomorphism!).
+It turns out that the real numbers can be characterised as a complete Archimedean ordered field, where abstract concepts combine to determine something that is unique.
+But only up to isomorphism!

 I can't resist mentioning the generalisation of division to $x/0=0$, which is common in proof assistants.